In this Guide

 The compact design makes it work on countertops, while the elegant finish looks fine standing on its own.
 As far as looks are concerned, this one will fit in anywhere.
 We especially like the mix of black and stainless trim on the Avalon Bay, which allows you to match appliances in both colors.

-Just like the Magic Chef, this one is thermoelectric and vibration-free.
+Just like the Westinghouse, this one is thermoelectric and vibration-free.
 Previous buyers said they were very impressed by how quickly this one adjusts to the set temperature, compared to other models they had used.

-It uses metal shelves, like the Magic Chef.
+It uses metal shelves, like the Westinghouse.
 You can remove them as needed to accommodate larger bottles.

 You can store up to 12 standard-size bottles in this one.
 We like this as a compromise capacity for people who are passionate about wine, and want a variety on hand, but don’t have the space for a big 18 or 24 bottle unit in their house.